dinhanhx/latex-default-vscode/README.md

 ## Font for Vscode

-By configs, this template uses 'Cascadia Code SemiLight' which can be installed from [Cascadia Code](https://github.com/microsoft/cascadia-code).
+This template uses 'Cascadia Code SemiLight' which can be installed from [Cascadia Code](https://github.com/microsoft/cascadia-code).

 ## Bibliography engines